yazid78/Advice-generator/README.md

 ![Design preview for the Advice generator app coding challenge](./design/desktop-preview.jpg)

-I use Next js for the application which generates random sentences via an Advice Slip API
+I use Next js for the application which generates random sentences via an Advice Slip API.